crcdng/smart_contract_101_ligo/README.md

 ![](images/vscode_ligo_commands.jpg)

 Select `LIGO: Compile the current LIGO contract`.
+Confirm the prompt that sets the `main` function as the entrypoint.
 In the Output section of Visual Studio Code, you should see:

 ```
 { parameter (or (or (int %decrement) (int %increment)) (unit %reset)) ;